-Health care at brink of collapse in Idlib as hospitals lack medicine to save lives as coronavirus fears loom large, warns Islamic Relief - Syrian Arab Republic
+Health Care at brink of collapse in Idlib as hospitals lack medicine to save lives as Coronavirus fears loom large, warns Islamic Relief - Syrian Arab Republic

 “Even infections such as pneumonia, flu and diarrhoea – deadly for the very young and old where living conditions are dire – often go untreated because of a lack of essential medicine.

 “Recently a father came in with his young daughter who was suffering from hypothermia, but it was too late to save her, and she died.
 Living out in cold camps is killing people.
-I can’t even begin to describe how I felt when the girl died,” said Dr Ishan.
+I can’t even begin to describe how I felt when the girl died.”

 “The makeshift camps are filled with a truly alarming number of widows and children.
 They are grieving and emotionally exhausted by everything that’s happened.
 People are telling us on a daily basis that they cannot take any more – that all that is left is to wait for death.”